On this page

 How to do it

-- review all key contracts in the business such as leases, hire purchase agreements, staff contracts, insurances, rentals, utilities etc against business needs
+- review all key contracts in the business such as leases, hire purchase agreements, staff contracts, insurances, rentals and utilities against business needs

 - make a list of any compliance requirements for each contract - and put key dates in your diary